Skip to main content...

 UI Style Guide

 This section is the canonical reference for ChroGPS Dash’s visual design system.
-All contributors adding or modifying UI elements should follow it to keep the dashboard consistent and maintainable across all six themes.
+All contributors adding or modifying UI elements should follow it to keep the dashboard consistent and maintainable across all twenty themes.

 Themes

-ChroGPS Dash ships six themes, toggled via the data-theme attribute on <html>:
+ChroGPS Dash ships twenty themes, toggled via the data-theme attribute on <html>:

 Theme data-theme value Character